Coronavirus mortgage relief and repayment help

-Many Australians are struggling to make home loan repayments as the coronavirus pandemic continues to ravage the economy.
-Most Australian lenders will let you pause or defer your mortgage repayments for between three and six months.
+Many Australians are struggling to make home loan repayments as first the coronavirus pandemic and now recession have hit the economy hard.
+If you are can't repay your home loan, most Australian lenders will let you pause or defer your mortgage repayments for between three and six months.
 This is also known as a mortgage repayment holiday.

 You can temporarily stop making repayments, but you will need to pay the full amount back later.
 In most cases you will also be charged interest during the deferment period, which you also pay back over the remaining loan period.
 So this means your later repayments will rise.

 Alternatively your lender may let you extend your loan term, keeping your repayments lower but making you repay the loan for longer to cover the extra interest.

 Read on to find quick summaries of lender policies and links to their coronavirus mortgage support pages, plus explanations for some of the technical terms contained in these policies and proactive tips for getting your mortgage repayments under control.